How to Treat Sciatica and Lower Back Pain

 Irritation of the sciatic nerve, more commonly known as “sciatica”, causes pain in the lower back.
 This pain spreads from the back of the legs and can reach the toes.

 This is one of the most frequent problems among adults, especially middle-aged men who have had very sedentary careers.
-The pain can last for days, weeks, and even years and restricts freedom of movement.
+The pain can last for days, weeks or even years, and it significantly restricts freedom of movement.

 Some of the most frequent causes of sciatica are: